Version 0.2.6 (beta)

 Overview

 This toolbox facilitates linking brain connectivity with task-evoked activity and associated cognitive/behavioral functions.
-The primary focus is on activity flow mapping and related methods (Cole et al. (2016) & Ito et al. (2017)).
+The primary focus is on activity flow modeling and related methods (Cole et al. (2016) & Ito et al. (2022)).

-Activity flow mapping is based on core principles underlying brain network simulations, applying these principles to empirical neural/neuroimaging data.
-The core theoretical construct is that of activity flow — the movement of activity between neurons/neural populations.
-Activity flow mapping is a highly flexible framework that is constantly being improved via better connectivity methods and creative uses of the approach to better understand brain function.
+Activity flow modeling is based on core principles underlying neural network modeling, applying these principles to empirical neural/neuroimaging data.
+The core theoretical construct is that of activity flow — the movement of activity between neural populations.
+Activity flow modeling is a highly flexible framework that is constantly being improved via better connectivity methods and creative uses of the approach to better understand brain function.

 This code repository was created by the Cole Neurocognition Lab at Rutgers University: http://www.colelab.org/